-Parts A and B are to be completed at least annually by participants in all Scouting events.
+Parts A and B (for all Scouting events) are to be completed at least annually by participants in all Scouting events.
 This health history, parental/guardian informed consent and release agreement, and talent release statement are to be completed by the participant and parents/guardians.

 Part C (for Scouts going to summer or winter camp) is the physical exam that is required for participants in any event that exceeds 72 consecutive hours, for all high-adventure base participants, or when the nature of the activity is strenuous and demanding.
 Service projects or work weekends may fit this description.
 Part C is to be completed and signed by a certified and licensed health-care provider—physician (MD or DO), nurse practitioner, or physician assistant.
 It is important to note that the height/weight limits must be strictly adhered to when the event will take the unit more than 30 minutes away from an emergency vehicle, accessible roadway, or when the program requires it, such as backpacking trips, high-adventure activities, and conservation projects in remote areas.

 Part D is required to be reviewed by all participants of a high-adventure program at one of the national high-adventure bases and shared with the examining health-care provider before completing Part C.